YasmineLAKRIB/USTHB-Exams-/README.md

-# USTHB-Exams-
+# USTHB Exams
-This is a space where you can contribute just by adding USTHB's Exams ,whatever the specialty and the year .
+This is a space where you can contribute just by adding USTHB's Exams, whatever the specialty and the year.

- #Usage
+## Usage
 In order to be able to add your documents :
-- Documents should be on the format world of PDF .
+- Documents should be on the format word of PDF.
-- Using a Scanner with the pc , or converte photos with the app Notebloc using a phone .
+- Use a Scanner with the pc, or convert photos with the app Notebloc using a phone.

-#Tasks
+## Tasks
 - Add USTHB's exams with the correction if available
-- Specify the year and the speciality of each subject
+- Specify the year and the speciality of each subject like so:
+`ST-L1-S1-MecaniqueDuPoint-2012.doc`
 - Invite your friends to contribute

-#Resources
+## Resources
 - El Baskri library
-- Exams of last years
+- Exams of previous years